-6. They learned, over time, to own up to what they had done right and wrong, their own personal successes and failures, and to take responsibility.
+4. They learned, over time, to own up to what they had done right and wrong, their own personal successes and failures, and to take responsibility.

 My kids saw how a single precocious athlete could win a game for his team when the kids were still young.
 But unless the rest of the team learned the skills and strategy of the sport, this was a short-term fix, not a long-term strategy.

-11. I could never have guessed how they would come to love the camaraderie of their teams.
+10. I could never have guessed how they would come to love the camaraderie of their teams.
 Sports at every level brought them friends from every background and nationality, with wide-ranging views and life experiences.
 In the middle and high school years, teams transcended friend groups and cliques, counteracting some of the social challenges of those years.
-They learned that common ground and a shared interest is a more powerful force that superficial differences.
+They learned that common ground and a shared interest is a more powerful force than superficial differences.

-12.They now understand time spent in any intense shared experience with others creates crystal clear and cherished memories that are forever preserved like a fossils in amber.
+11.They now understand time spent in any intense shared experience with others creates crystal clear and cherished memories that are forever preserved like fossils in amber.

-13. They came to understand that winning is certainly more fun than losing, but that it has absolutely no impact on how much they enjoyed or learned from any given sport, team or coach.
+12. They came to understand that winning is certainly more fun than losing, but that it has absolutely no impact on how much they enjoyed or learned from any given sport, team or coach.